2015 World Series of Poker

 The 2015 World Series of Poker is the 46th annual World Series of Poker (WSOP).
 It was held from May 27 – July 14 at the Rio All-Suite Hotel & Casino in Paradise, Nevada.
 There were 68 bracelet events, culminating in the $10,000 No Limit Hold'em Main Event, which began on July 5.
 The November Nine concept returned for an eighth year.
-Instead of a $10 million guaranteed first prize for the Main Event, however, there were now be 1,000 guaranteed payouts.
+Instead of a $10 million guaranteed first prize for the Main Event, however, there were now 1,000 guaranteed payouts.

 New tournament formats included the $565 Colossus No Limit Hold'em event, the lowest buy-in open event at the WSOP since the 1980 WSOP.
 The tournament featured four starting flights with a re-entry option for each flight and a $5,000,000 guaranteed prize pool.
 The $1,000 WSOP.com No Limit Hold'em event awarded the first WSOP bracelet in an online tournament, with the final six players playing at the Rio on July 4.
 A bounty tournament was also featured, with a player earning $500 for each elimination.
 A Super Seniors event was also added, open to players 65 or older.
 In addition to these new formats, the structure for lower buy-in events was also altered and featured five times the buy-in for a starting stack.